-It all starts with an application.
+It all starts with an application; a Dog Application, or a Cat Application.
 Once you submit your completed application, the next step is to be interviewed by a volunteer or staff member, either via phone, or at an adoption event.
-Often we can interview you on the phone, and once you are approved to adopt, introduce you to a dog or cat one-on-one, independent of the adoption events.
-We often do home visits as well, as part of the approval process.
+Please visit our adoption process page for more information.
 Our interviewers do a great job of matchmaking.
 Most interviews and adoptions do take place at adoption events, where we can get to know you better, and where you can see many different dogs and spend some quality time with ones you are interested in.
 For dogs, we work hard to make successful “mutt-matches”, so we can help guide you to the dog/puppy that we think is a good fit for you/your family since every breed of dog has its own characteristics.

-We hold adoption events almost every week in the East Bay.
+We hold adoption events almost every week in the East Bay or Marin.
 View our upcoming events on our mobile adoptions page, or call us at (510) 267-1915 to inquire about the next adoption event.

-Adoption fees are a minimum donation of $200.00 for dogs over 6 months of age, and $275.00 for dogs 6 months and younger.
-For a cat, we ask for a minimum donation of $150.00; and for two cats, $275.
-This donation is used to help us pay for costs associated with the rescue and care of your new family member.
-It covers items such as: spay/neuter, vaccinations, tests, worming, any other medical care, food, and some of our administrative costs (phones, gas, copying, classified ads, and so forth).
+This fee is used to help us pay for costs associated with the rescue and care of your new family member.
+It covers items such as: spay/neuter, microchips, vaccinations, tests, deworming, flea treatment, any other medical or vet care, food, and some of our administrative costs (phones, gas, copying, and so forth).
+These fees can vary depending on the animal at Hopalong’s discretion.
 The adoption fees don’t even begin to cover all our costs, but it certainly helps!

 Foster homes are always needed!
 Our ability to rescue depends completely on foster homes.
 The more foster homes we have, the more lives we can save.
 Hopalong & Second Chance Animal Rescue provides the food, vet care, guidance, and other essentials, and we are responsible for finding the adoptive home.
-If you’re interested in providing a temporary home please read about Foster Care on the site.
+If you’re interested in providing a temporary home please read about Foster Care.
 If you need more information before you complete a foster care application, you can call us (510) 267-1915

 The main difference is physical: We are an independent organization that primarily operates out of volunteers’ homes, without a facility.
 We rescue animals OUT of primarily municipal shelters (city- and county-funded shelters whose adoption rates are very low in comparison to the number of animals taken in).
 We work in partnership with these animal shelters to rescue adoptable dogs and cats.
 Often a rescue group like ours is the only hope these particular shelter dogs or cats have for a new life.